davidkim5707/davidkim5707.github.io/_posts/2020-05-03-homework 2[Macroeconomics special issues_prof.Shim].md

 ![window](https://drive.google.com/uc?export=view&id=1tzWTUHue0jJeQyDU-0UcyOBIkZPbr8Qj)

 To check whether above-described transformed-equations are valid or not, I used the average annual wages data from OECD for the period of 1990-2018.
-In Figure 6, the results seem to be overally consistent with the results suggested in Figure 5.
+While the described high comovements between overall and household-related labor wedges in Figure 5 seem to be weaken after 2010, overally, the results in Figure 6 derived by using annual wages are consistent with the results suggested in Figure 5.
 Thus, in South Korea, while the firm component of the labor wedge shows a weak relationship with the overall labor wedge, there have existed a tight association between the household component of labor wedge and the overall labor wedge.

 ![window](https://drive.google.com/uc?export=view&id=18Jk6b-u8Fy6K4_-fWNDavFZ-jf6fnZUG)